majkinetor/au/README.md

 The email attachment is a `$result` object that keeps all the information about each package which happened during update.
 It can be loaded with `Import-CliXml` and inspected.

-The accepted answer here isn't working with any Markdown editor available in Apps I have used till date like Ghost, Stackedit.io or even on Stackoverflow editor.
-I found a workaround here in the StackEdit.io issue tracker.

 <img src="update.gif" width="50%" />

 Other functions